 It is a good idea to buy a hay rack or hay basket to hang on the side of the cage; hay left on the cage floor will easily become dirty, damp and mouldy from your guinea pigs’ toileting.

 Vitamin C is essential for a guinea pig’s diet.
 Like humans, guinea pigs are unable to make their own vitamin C and require an outside source of vitamin C in the form of vegetables and fruits.
+This should be through safe, dark green leafy vegetables (NOT lettuce) Carrots, tomatoes, and other fruit have high sugar contents and therefore should be treat food, not a main source of vitamin C.

 If your guinea pigs do not get enough of vitamin C in their diet, their bodies' supply of vitamin C will disappear quickly, leaving them vulnerable to a condition called scurvy.
 This condition can mess with a body's ability to make collagen – this is an important ingredient for bone and tissue growth, so not having enough can cause all sorts of health problems.